bitcart/bitcart-docs/guides/templates.md

 ```
 Welcome to our shop!
-Thank you so much for your purchase!
+Thank you so much for your order!
 Your summary is below:
 {% raw %}
 {% for product in products %}